theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-nine/chapter-nine.md

 Heartlessness, and sorrow,
 Without obstructions, entanglements, and darts,
 And with all defilements annihilated, practising jhāna:
 There is no greater pleasure than this.

+## Notes